nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `find n/Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 **Note:**
-1. A `delete` command cannot be undone, and deleted contacts cannot be retrieved.
+1. A `delete` command cannot be undone, and deleted clients cannot be retrieved.
-1. When a `delete` command is inputted, the F.A.R.T Book will first prompt you to confirm if the contact that you want to delete is correct.
+1. When a `delete` command is inputted, the F.A.R.T Book will first prompt you to confirm if the client that you want to delete is correct.
 If you select `No`, the operation will be aborted and the client will not be deleted.
-Else, select `Yes` to delete the contact.
+Else, select `Yes` to delete the client.
 ![Delete confirmation window](images/deletewindow.png)

 --------------------------------------------------------------------------------------------------------------------